ejhigson/perfectns/README.md

 This module generates nested sampling runs by sampling from the known distribution of prior volumes X, then using the prior to find the corresponding radial coordinates r(X) and the likelihood to find the likelihood values L(r(X)).
 Parameter vectors theta_i for each point i are sampled from the hyper-spherical shell with radius r_i.

-##### Implementation
+### Implementation

+The package uses log likelihoods and log point weights throughout to prevent overflow errors from extreme numerical values - this is particularly important in high dimensions.
+Most of the computation is done within the numpy package for computational efficiency.

 New likelihoods and priors can be added to `likelihoods.py` and `priors.py`, and new parameter estimation quantities can be added to `estimators.py`.
 See the documentation in each file for more details.

-The package uses log likelihoods and log point weights throughout to prevent overflow errors from extreme numerical values - this is particularly important in high dimensions.
-Most of the computation is done within the numpy package for computational efficiency.

-### Setup and testing
+### Installation and testing

 PerfectNS works for Python 2 (>= 2.7.10) and Python 3.
 To pip install the requirements use